MarkBaker/GeneratorQuadTrees/README.md

 A PHP implementation of the Point QuadTree data structure

+This uses a Generator for the search() method, returning a single result for each "iteration" or call to current(), so it requires PHP >= 5.5.
+The main purpose of this implementation is to show an example of a genuine use case for recursive generators.

 The /examples folder contains a couple of examples to demonstrate its use:

  - citySearch.php